 Some of them did not even bother to notice that code written to work on development environment is very likely to be broken on production.

-They don’t follow any style guides, instead, they made up their own rules based on their (possibly) JavaScript backgrounds.
+They don’t follow any style guides, instead, they made up their own rules based on their (possibly) JavaScript and Java backgrounds.

-They always wanted to force their stupid, useless convention on me, pointing to their style guide reference.
+They always wanted to force their stupid, useless convention on me, pointing to their style guide reference every time I signaled my unwillingness to comply.
 If their style was any good or logical, I’d not complain one bit.

-Even worse is when they reject mys PR citing their stupid rules like interfaces should be in alphabetical order, while their recently merged PRs also clearly violated this rule.
-They did not reply to my comment pointing out that this is so useless even they themselves forget to see it because it serves no real purpose.
+Even worse is when they reject my PRs citing their stupid rules like interfaces should be defined in alphabetical order, while their recently merged PRs also clearly violated this rule.
+They ignored my comment pointing out they themselves just pushed changes violating their rules.

-When I told them that some of their rules are outright violates Go convention, they ignored it, citing efforts.
+When I told them that some if not most of their rules outright violate Go convention, they ignored it, citing extra efforts.

 They used to reject my code that follows Google and Uber Go style guide, which is the one they said they followed.
-When I told them that this is not right according to Google, or Uber style guides, they simply said “oh, we have our own rules” and continue to name files like JavaScript, which led to buggy GitLab runner from case-insensitive server filesystem.
+When I corrected them saying none of the style guides mention or encourage their convention of camelCase filenames, they will just say “oh, we have our own rules”, and proceeding to continue to name files like JavaScript, which led to buggy GitLab runner from case-insensitive filesystem on the server.

 Yes, they are that stupid, but they think they are worthy of being called senior.

-This Thai bank is well known for harbouring incompetent companies.
+This Thai bank is well known for nepotism and harbouring incompetent employees until requirement.
 It’s a very large bank, and most employees got to work here because they knew someone here.

-Let’s say the BRD had 10 lines.
-8 of them was wrong.
+Let’s say the BRD had 10 lines. then 8 of them would be wrong.
 We worked in 2-week sprints, and my BRDs usually stayed invalid for a full week.
 This is because the BA took days to resolve one bad bullet point or line in the BRDs.

 The worst thing about this is the business-side employees who knew little SQL, but knew it enough for their managers to let them design SQL schemas.
 This led to the worst SQL tables and business logic I’ve ever seen.